 All students who wish to take a term off or withdraw from ArtCenter need to file a Withdrawal Form in the Enrollment Services Office.
 Once the Financial Aid Office receives the information, the student's award letter will be revised.
 Financial aid is not available during a term when you are not enrolled at ArtCenter; all loans will be canceled and/or returned to the lender.
 All other aid will be returned to the appropriate programs.

 Students who are receiving financial aid and who withdraw from all classes prior to completing 60% of the semester will have their eligibility for federal aid recalculated based on the percentage of the term completed.
 The College is required to return aid to the federal financial aid programs.
-Students who drop all classes after the term begins may owe a tuition balance to the college after aid has been returned.
+Students who drop any classes after the term begins may owe a tuition balance to the college after aid has been returned.

 Additional information regarding these policies and other Financial Aid services is available on the College intranet, Inside ArtCenter.